-Chad Vavra, interaction design director at The Barbarian Group, rounds up 10 key rules that make good interaction designs and designers and that you need to understand before you can break them
+Chad Vavra, interaction design director at The Barbarian Group, rounds up 10 key rules that make good interaction designs and designers.

 I got my start as an interaction designer during the first internet bubble.
 Since then I've worked on interactive marketing and products for everything including finance, automotive, electronics, packaged consumer goods, pharmaceuticals and healthcare.
 In that time and experience I have come to know that there are a few key things that make good interaction designs and designers.
 Here are 10 of them.